jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 Please check out the code [here](https://github.com/ucla-labx/distbelief)!

-**Update**: Our project is now on PyPy!
+**Update**: Our project is now on PyPi!
 You can install our code by running `pip install pytorch-distbelief`.

 ## A brief introduction to Distbelief